Corporate & employee volunteering

 How to set up a corporate volunteering programme

-Over 140 million employee volunteering hours went unused last year.
-So how do you build a corporate volunteering programme that truly engages your people and delivers results?
+Over 140 million employee volunteering hours went unused last year, as businesses struggled to turn intention into action.
+So how do you build a programme that truly engages your people and delivers results?

 Planning & framework